BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 ![Lotto Payout](/uploads/lotto-payout.png "Lotto Payout")

 iii) In the case of Prize Lottery/Raffle games, the payout table shows the available prizes in each game

 B) Each game lobby and Game container include the total prize pool in each game

 ![Win A Bmw Raffle](/uploads/win-a-bmw-raffle.png "Win A Bmw Raffle")

+C) All Jackpots are immediately reflected as they are updated

 ## RTS 4